When planning, documentation is essential and all the elements of the Early Years Learning Framework’s ongoing planning cycle need to be considered.

 Learn more

-If you’re keen to develop a deeper understanding of rich pedagogical documentation and how these practices are invaluable for completing the EYLF planning cycle register for our upcoming Rich pedagogical documentation webinar series.
+If you’re keen to develop a deeper understanding of rich pedagogical documentation and how these practices are invaluable for completing the EYLF planning cycle, access our Rich pedagogical documentation webinar series on demand.

 Key webinar takeaways will be: